 “One out of every 11 patents developed in the United States today is either invented or co-invented by an individual of Chinese or Indian ethnicity living in the San Francisco Bay Area,” Kerr says.

 In business, this trend continues.
 No less than 43 % of Fortune 500 companies were founded or co-founded by an immigrant or the child of an immigrant, and that figure rises to 57 per cent among the Fortune 500 Top 35.
 Moreover, more than half (44/87) of America’s unicorn startup companies valued at $1bn+ were started by immigrants.

 So why are immigrants more entrepreneurial?

 One set of explanations outlined by Kerr is that the mindset required to migrate a great distance from their home countries is a self-selecting process which produces immigrants more tolerant of business-risk and more driven to succeed.
-Discrimination against immigrant workers and difficulties finding jobs commensurate with their skill-level can drive immigrant workers to see enterprise as their best option to succeed.
+Discrimination against immigrant workers and difficulties finding jobs commensurate with their skill-level can drive immigrant workers to see enterprise as their best option.
 In the case of STEM innovation, the relatively high investment to GDP ratio in STEM education in countries like India and China provides for a skilled workforce capable of technical expertise.

 Source: Center for American Entrepreneurship

 Prominent former and current immigrant CEOs (Indra Nooyi- PepsiCo, Satya Nadella- Microsoft, Sundar Pichai- Alphabet)